The library is back in business

 Features and Entertainment Reporter

-The library is officially back open for business.
+The library is officially back open for business on a limited basis in third period and on Mondays and Fridays during fourth hour.
 For many, the closure felt like a loss, leaving students without a quiet retreat during the school day.
 Now, the library is back, and the excitement is felt throughout many bookworms and hard workers alike.

-“The library is a nice, quiet place to relax and concentrate,” said student Sofia Alonso.
+“The library is a nice, quiet place to relax and concentrate,” student Sofia Alonso said.
 “I’m just excited for it to be back open.”

 The reopening isn’t just about access to books; it’s about restoring a vital social and academic hub that serves as more than just a place to sit.
 It provides students with a place to escape the day-to-day struggles of schoolwork or to focus on something important.